Ecommerce Fulfilment Guide

 Ecommerce fulfilment software automates inventory and order management as well as picking, packing, shipping, and delivery processes.
-It’s the technology that connects ecommerce stores to the people who are working in the fulfilment centres to provide real-time ecommerce order tracking information, visibility into inventory levels, and forecasting projections.
+It’s the technology that connects ecommerce stores to the people who are working in the fulfilment centers to provide real-time ecommerce order tracking information, visibility into inventory levels, and forecasting projections.

 Fulfilment software even routes each order to the fulfilment centre that is closest to the customer.
-ShipBob’s proprietary software is one example of fulfilment software used by ecommerce businesses and also powers its network of fulfilment centres.
+ShipBob’s proprietary software is one example of fulfilment software used by ecommerce businesses and also powers its network of fulfilment centers.

-International fulfilment refers to fulfiling orders for customers who live in countries outside of where your ecommerce business is based.
+International fulfilment refers to fulfilling orders for customers who live in countries outside of where your ecommerce business is based.
 This can either mean working with a fulfilment company located abroad or shipping orders to other countries.
 (For example, you may wish to start selling in the US or be able to offer affordable shipping to customers in countries outside the US.)

 Although online shopping allows access to your products from customers all over the globe, international order fulfilment services present entirely new challenges.
 Different countries have various regulations, tariffs, taxes, and requirements for incoming shipments, making it difficult to navigate the international landscape.

 Working with an experienced fulfilment expert can help you easily expand your international shipping capabilities, and know all the logistics costs involved before you ship.
 For example, ShipBob is an international fulfilment company with warehouses across the globe.